mazx4960/Website-Blog/README.md

 # Future enhancements

-* Validates the fields of inputs
+* Private messaging function
+* Allows you to view user profile
 * More robust User authentication system
-* Allows you to view user profile
 * Implementation of emails
     * notify you when you have registered for an account (done)
     * reset your password if you have forgotten it
 * Allow more than one session at a time (done)
 * Password hashing instead of just plain text (done)
 * Better UI through CSS preferrably using bootstrap (done)
+* Validates the fields of inputs (done)